Introduction

 Regular Maintenance Costs

-Importance of Winterization: In colder climates, winterizing your sprinkler system is essential to prevent freezing and damage to pipes and sprinkler heads, potentially saving you from costly repairs.
+Importance of Winterization: If you live in a place with cold winters, winterizing your sprinkler system is key.
+This helps prevent freezing and damage to pipes and sprinkler heads, saving you from costly repairs later on.

 Labor Costs